ombulabs/blog/_posts/2016-05-13-a-comprehensive-guide-to-interacting-with-imap-using-ruby.markdown

 ## Fetching email messages

-After we selected a mailbox and we know a message's `seqno` or `uid`, we can fetch the contents of the email.
+After we selected a mailbox and we know a message's `seqno` or `uid`, we can fetch the email headers, content, flags, [among others](https://tools.ietf.org/html/rfc3501#page-57).
 If you know the `seqno`:

 ```ruby
 [12] pry(main)> imap.fetch(11, "ENVELOPE")